Inthememory/laptop/README.md

-# 💻 Laptop initialization script
+# 💻 Memory Laptop initialization script

 The main goal of this project is to help developers to focus on delivering value instead of struggling with the workstation configuration.